eteitelbaum/academic-website/content/post/2021-06-09-stata-and-markdown/index.en.markdown

 ------------------------------------------------------------------------------
 ```

 Statamarkdown creates a bunch of .do and .log files that you have to back and clean up afterwards.
-Despite these limitations and minor hassles, Statamarkdown does achieve the desired objective of allowing you to use Stata in an R Markdown framework.
+Despite these limitations and minor hassles, Statamarkdown does achieve the desired objective of allowing you to produce Stata ouput in an HTML or PDF document.

 ## Markstat in Stata